 In this review, Michael Springer tests 14 sidewinder circular saws, including models from DeWalt, Hitachi, Makita, Milwaukee, Porter-Cable, Ridgid, and Skil.
 After giving them all identical blades, he puts them through a series of tests to evaluate power, cutline accuracy, and the effectiveness of the blade guards.
 He also sizes up build quality, features, and ease of use.
 He then names his top pick and his best value pick, along with five others "worth considering."
 However, two of his top picks are discontinued.
 The article is only available to paid subscribers.

 Amazon.com lists more than 400 items in its "power circular saws" category, including sidewinder, cordless, and worm-drive saws.
 More than half the models listed have user feedback, and about a dozen receive high overall ratings from 100 users or more.
 A few of the top-rated models here are compact saws with blades less than 5 inches in diameter, which we don't cover in this report.

 There are over 150 corded and cordless circular saws available on Home Depot's website, spanning major brands such as DeWalt, Milwaukee, Makita, Ridgid, and SKIL.
 However, only about half a dozen receive strong feedback -- at least 4.5 stars out of 5 overall -- from more than 100 users.
 The site provides separate ratings for quality and value for each saw, as well as the percentage of owners that would recommend it.

-The selection of circular saws at Lowes.com includes about 55 different models from brands such as Hitachi, Rockwell, DeWalt, and Skil.
-About half of these saws receive at least one or two reviews from users, but only a handful have overall ratings of 4.5 stars or better from at least 50 users.
-The site sums up the most commonly cited pros and cons for each saw and notes what percentage of reviewers would recommend it.
+The selection of circular saws at Lowes.com includes about 50 different models from brands such as Hitachi, Rockwell, DeWalt, and Skil.
+About half of these saws receive at least one or two reviews from users, but only a handful have overall ratings of 4.5 stars or better from at least 40 users.
+Individual reviews are fairly short and can be sorted by date, rating, or relevance.